Machine Learning & Signals Learning

 7.1 Basic Workflow

 The basic ML/DL workflow is presented in Fig. 7.1.
-The workflow parts are:
+Following the data-flow in the figure, its building blocks are:

 -